sankethvedula/VTK_testing/README.md

-+# VTK_testing
-playing with Visualization Tool Kit(VTK), created a polygonal cyclinder with 8 facets
+Playing with Visualization Tool Kit(VTK), created a polygonal cyclinder with 8 facets

-To run make sure that CMake and VTK are installed.
+To run, make sure that CMake and VTK are installed.

 $> cmake ../Cylinder1